 These bugs are very resilient to freezing as they have special blood proteins preventing this.
 While their hearts and brains are not resistant to freezing and can die completely frozen, they can be ‘revived’ to life when thawed out.

 More Reading: Journal of the Royal Society of New Zealand (1992)

 Lifespan: Up to Century

-Also known as tardigrades, water bears are possibly the toughest animal in the planet.
-These creatures, though very tiny (not more than 1.5 mm), can survive extreme conditions like boiling (greater than 100°C, freezing (-272.8 °C), cutting, drying, or even putting them in the outer space!
+Also known as tardigrades, water bears are possibly the toughest animal on the planet.
+These creatures, though very tiny (not more than 1.5 mm), can survive extreme conditions like boiling (greater than 100°C, freezing (-272.8°C), cutting, drying, or even putting them in outer space!
 In addition to this, they can tolerate extreme radiation and can stop their metabolism for a long time and “come back to life” when they get in contact with water.

 More Reading: BBC News

-Throughout evolution, man has already accomplished tons of great things but somehow is constantly being reminded how fragile he is as an organism.
-While the above mentioned immortal animals certainly can assist in seeking answers to long life, they can also hold the secrets to why people age in the first place.
+Throughout evolution, man has already accomplished many great things but is constantly reminded how fragile he is, like an organism.
+So while the above-mentioned immortal animals certainly can assist in seeking answers to long life, they can also hold the secrets to why people age in the first place.
 But then again, the question remains…

 Is immortality more of a curse rather than a blessing?
 What do you think?